openshift/assisted-service/docs/baremetal-agent-controller.md

 Once the dev-script environment is up-and-running, and the [bmo][bmo] has been deployed, you can proceed to deploying the Assisted Installer Operator.
-There's a script in the dev-scripts repo that facilitests this step:
+There's a script in the dev-scripts repo that facilitates this step:

 ```
 [dev@edge-10 dev-scripts]$ make assisted_deployment
 ```

-Take a look at the [script itself](https://github.com/openshift-metal3/dev-scripts/blob/master/assisted_deployment.sh) to know what variables can be customized for the Assisted Installer Opertor deployment.
+Take a look at the [script itself](https://github.com/openshift-metal3/dev-scripts/blob/master/assisted_deployment.sh) to know what variables can be customized for the Assisted Installer Operator deployment.

 Creating BareMetalHost resources
 ===